 Did You Know…?

-Graduates of Ohlone's Broadcasting: Film and Television are working today as producers, directors, casting directors, video editors, production assistants, and grips.
+Graduates of Ohlone's Broadcasting: Film, Television, and Video are working today as producers, directors, casting directors, video editors, production assistants, and grips.

 The Broadcasting curriculum is designed to prepare students as broadcasters for careers in journalism, the radio industry, television, and related fields (advertising).
 Students are encouraged to develop a wide variety of skills in order to be better prepared for a wide range of vocational opportunities.
 Placement often depends on audition tape; portfolio of scripts; willingness to relocate anywhere in the country; talent; job availability; and a thorough job search.
 Learn more about Radio Broadcasting, Journalism, and Film & Television classes.